What is an electrical substation?

 Basically, 33KV Substation is an electrical substation and it is also called a secondary transmission substation.
 After ending 132KV line or 132KV receiving station power line is subdivided into some transmission lines which carry 33KV.
 This 33KV transmission line runs to another locality and meets any electrical substation to subdivide the voltage level which is called the 33KV substation.
 It is noted that after ending the secondary transmission line the primary distribution line (11KV) will start its journey.

-The bus bar is an important component of the electrical substation.
+The bus bar is an important component of all types of electrical substation.
 The electrical substations have three housing systems that can be used depending on the voltage and load.
 The choice of a particular system depends on various factors such as system voltage, substation location, degree of reliability, cost, etc. The substations have the following important bus-bar arrangements:

 - Single bus-bar arrangement substation